How to Conduct an HR Investigation in 8 Steps: Everything You Need to Know

 At the same time, be aware that complicated legal language might be hard for your HR investigation witness to understand, which might make them reluctant to speak openly with you.
 Keep the statement language straightforward.

-As you conduct interviews, try to remain as neutral as possible, avoid leading questions, and only share necessary information with the people you interview.
+As you conduct employee investigations, try to remain as neutral as possible, avoid leading questions, and only share necessary information with the people you interview.

-Be sure to take thorough notes—these will be essential when coming to a conclusion and writing a final report.
+Be sure to take thorough notes—these will be essential when concluding and writing a final report.
 Consider taking a few minutes between each interview to review your notes, collect your thoughts, and record additional impressions that may help you conclude.

-Now that you have a desk full of interview notes, emails, complaints, and other evidence, you’re ready to evaluate the information you’ve collected.
+Now that you have all the interview notes, emails, complaints, and other evidence you need, you’re ready to evaluate the information you’ve collected.
 You should consider all sides of the situation as well as potential legal risks (making this another great time to involve your legal team), not to mention the effects your decision may have on the company and your employees.

-Compile all your information into a summary report.
+Compile all your information from your HR investigation into a summary report.
 Depending on your organization, you may need to take your report and final recommendation—whether it’s a written warning, probation, termination, or anything else—to a specific group for a final decision.
 For example:

 - Your executive team